Edenville, South Africa

 Edenville is a small farming town situated in the northern Free State province of South Africa.

-The town is 48 km north-east of Kroonstad and 50 km south-west of Heilbron.
+The town is 48 km north-east of Kroonstad and 50 km south-west of Heilbron on the R34 road.
 It was established on the farms Erfdeel-Noord, Langland and Welgelegen in 1912, and attained municipal status in 1921.
 The name is assumed to refer to the biblical Garden of Eden, but this is uncertain.

+People from

+Daniel Pule Kunene (1923–2016) - South African literary scholar, translator, and writer.